run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Allows defining specific Nodes (machines) or a group of Nodes on which the workload will run.
 To use this feature your Administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../admin/researcher-setup/limit-to-node-group.md).
 > This flag can be used in conjunction with Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the Project.
 For more information see: [Working with Projects](../../admin/admin-ui-setup/project-setup.md).

+#### --node-pool string
+>  Instructs the scheduler to run this workload using specific set of nodes which are part of a node-pool.
+To use this feature your Administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../admin/researcher-setup/limit-to-node-group.md) or use existing node labels, then create a node-pool and assign the label to the node-pool.
+> This flag can be used in conjunction with node-type and Project-based affinity.
+In this case, the flag is used to refine the list of allowable node groups set from a node-pool.
+For more information see: [Working with Projects](../../admin/admin-ui-setup/project-setup.md).

 ### Global Flags